Infohazard.HyperNav 2.0.0

 AvoidanceAgent Usage

-To use an AvoidanceAgent from your code, you must supply an input velocity (the velocity the agent wants to move in) and read its AvoidanceVelocity (the velocity it should move in to avoid obstacles).
+You can use an AvoidanceAgent without a NavAgent.
+For this use case, you must supply an input velocity (the velocity the agent wants to move in) and read its AvoidanceVelocity (the velocity it should move in to avoid obstacles).
 The input velocity is provided via a delegate, allowing you to connected it to whatever source you want.

 AvoidanceObstacle Setup